2025 legislative overview

 1000 Friends of Oregon has asked for an amendment that would exclude data centers from this funding, so that these investments can focus on creating high-quality jobs instead of subsidizing automation.
 We also want to see this bill support retrofits, so that buildings and sites don’t sit vacant when needs change over time.

-Status: This bill had a hearing on February 10 in the House Committee on Economic Development, Small Business, and Trade.
+Status: This bill passed out of the House Committee on Economic Development, Small Business, and Trade and is now in the Joint Committee on Ways and Means.

 Testimony: Read our February 10 hearing testimony.